zlatnaspirala/matrix-engine/readme.md

 ### Name: `MATRIX-ENGINE` `1.7.0`

 ### STATUS
-- [Integrated PWA addToHomePage/cache/]
+#### - [Integrated PWA addToHomePage/cache/] 	✔
-- [Integrated raycast (hit trigger detect), bvh animation]
+#### - [Integrated raycast (hit trigger detect), bvh animation]	✔
-- [Physics implementation based on cannon.js]
+#### - [Basic Physics implementation based on cannon.js]	✔
-- [FirstPersonController/SceneController Drag and navigation scene]
+#### - [FirstPersonController/SceneController Drag and navigation scene]	✔

+### Description
+  This is small but inspiring project.
+  The benefits of this project is offering an overview of the entire application logic, easy native implementations (hybrid app), object structural.
+Thanks to Mr.Keestu i use (gl-program-structure) new version of glmatrix (2.0).
+Push&Pop matrix just like in opengles 1.1.
+Also can be downgraded to openGLES 1.1. webGL Lightweight library based on glmatrix engine.

+### Limitation
+ - Basic implementation for physics (Cube, Sphere)
+ - Raycast not work after walk behind the object in first person mode

 ### Next Features